-Construct rumble strips when specified.
+Construct rumble strips prior to performing the Seal and Cover.
 Cut the rumble strips into the finished plant mix surfacing.
 Use a machine equipped with a rotary type cutting head capable of making the cuts to the dimensions and pattern shown in the Detailed Drawings.